Theil T. Theil, MA, ACTFL Certified

 He has taken numerous leadership and management courses in the US and has completed a Master’s Degree Program in Organizational Leadership.
 Currently, Theil is a doctoral student in Organizational Leadership at Eastern University in Pennsylvania, USA.

 Theil is an exemplary leader with an indomitable spirit and an unmatched personal story of overcoming adversity.
 As a direct result of his undying hope for a better future, resilience, tenacity, unwavering love for South Sudan, extensive leadership and management experiences, strong educational background, a natural gift in relationship building and networking, Theil along with his wife, Aluel Malu, Co-founded Undying Hope International (UHI) in the United States for South Sudan and beyond.
-Theil and Aluel live in Maryland and are blessed with two precious children.
+Theil and Aluel live in Texas and are blessed with two precious children.

 Aluel G. Malu

 Chef Aluel Malu (Theil) is a South Sudanese American.
 She was born in Khartoum, Sudan, and grew up in the same neighborhood until she married Theil T. Theil.
 Soon after traditional marriage, Aluel traveled with Theil’s family to Egypt, where she spent the next four years.
 In 2004, Theil and Aluel got married at the Church in Cairo.
 A year later, in 2005, Aluel made it to United Stated and has been with her husband ever since.
-Theil and Aluel live in Maryland and are blessed with two precious children.
+Theil and Aluel live in Texas and are blessed with two precious children.

 Chef Aluel is passionate about education and deeply concerned for orphans and early marriages.
 This profound compassion stemmed from seeing scores of orphans (boys and girls) and street children wandering on the streets of South Sudan aimlessly and without hope for a better future.
 Decades of Sudan civil war, extreme poverty, and hardship contributed vastly to early marriages and the high illiteracy rate (73%) in South Sudan.
 Aluel believes it is not only advantageous but necessary for girls to be in schools rather than given into marriage at an early age.